lpsantil/ptar/README.md

 	% ptar -help

 # Archive Format
-See [FORMAT](FORMAT) for a detailed description of the `ptar` format and examples.
+See [FORMAT.md](FORMAT.md) for a detailed description of the `ptar` format and examples.
 Consider including this file in your ptars so that people examining them will have a guide to understanding them (thus increasing your ptars’ long-term archival value).

 # `ptar` vs. `tar(1)`
 ## Features